 1. No [Outro] section tag (most common)

 Default structure = Verse / Chorus loop until time runs out.
-Last chorus finishes, song stops.
+The last chorus finishes, the song stops.
 No outro tag = no transition space = abrupt end.

 How to judge: do your lyrics include [Outro] or [Ending]?
-If no, this is it.
+If not, this is it.

 2. Length limit cuts mid-phrase

-How to judge: look at the exported waveform — are the last 5 seconds in the middle of a chorus line that just stops?
+How to judge: look at the rendered waveform — are the last five seconds in the middle of a chorus line that just stops?

-[Outro] with no instruction — model doesn’t know if you want fade, ritardando, cold ending, or reprise.
+[Outro] with no instruction — the model doesn’t know if you want a fade, a ritardando, a cold ending, or a reprise, so it picks one at random.

-How to judge: is [Outro] followed by just blank space or repeated chorus?
+How to judge: is [Outro] followed by just blank space or a repeated chorus?

-hard rock, punk, hardcore — training data is dominated by cold endings.
-If you want fade, override explicitly.
+hard rock, punk, hardcore, metal — the training data for these is dominated by cold endings.
+If you want a fade, you have to override it explicitly.

-How to judge: any of those genres in style?
+How to judge: any of those genres in your style prompt?

-Main section is full chorus, outro wants quiet piano — but style has no switch hint, so the model keeps the band loud and the “quiet piano” gets buried.
+The main section is a full band; the outro wants quiet piano — but with no switch hint the model keeps the band loud and the “quiet piano” gets buried.

 Shortest path to fix

-Step 1: Always write [Outro] + a specific instruction
+Step 1: Write [Outro] + a specific instruction, then [End]

 # Fade